-- ▲ Normal retirement begins at age 65 with a full benefit, regardless of your Credited Service; - ▲ Special early retirement provides an unreduced benefit if you terminate employment after you reach age 55 and the sum of your age and your Service (including any purchased service credit) equals 80 or more (Rule of 80); - ▲ Regular early retirement can begin as soon as you reach age 55 and you have completed at least 10 years of Credited Service; or - ▲ Delayed retirement, working past your normal retirement age, is another option you might prefer.
+- ▲ Normal retirement begins at age 65 with an unreduced benefit, regardless of your Credited Service; - ▲ Special early retirement provides an unreduced benefit if you terminate employment after you reach age 55 and the sum of your age and your Service (including any purchased service credit) equals 80 or more (Rule of 80); - ▲ Regular early retirement can begin as soon as you reach age 55 and you have completed at least 10 years of Credited Service; or - ▲ Delayed retirement, working past age 65, is another option you might prefer.

 Your retirement benefit cannot begin until you terminate your employment.
 You will not receive your retirement benefit if you are employed in Covered Employment with an Employer.
-See pages 11-13 for the definitions of Covered Employment, Credited Service and Service.
+See pages 11 and 12 for the definitions of Covered Employment, Credited Service and Service.